Primary Rainbows

 diagram from Like a Bridge over Colored Water

 Here we can see the hard line where the reflected rays will not cross, where light collects in a caustic.
 This is also called the minimum angle of deviation.
+These caustics result in a 3D cone for each color.
+Of course looking at this cone head on through the central axis, we just see it as a circle.

 Each wavelenghth of light creates a caustic at a slightly different angle from the incident light, allowing the larger angles (red) to be seen outside of the smaller angles (violet).
-These caustics result in a 3D cone for each color.
+How Rainbows Form

 Suggested next page: